Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Methodology

-Both the 1D CNN and KAN architectures are trained for 100 epochs on the training dataset under three learning paradigms: Deep Clustering, Auto-Encoding, and Contrastive Learning with learning rate $10^{-3}$ and Adam optimizer.
+Both the CNN-1D and \acrshort{kan} architectures are trained for 100 epochs on the training dataset under three learning paradigms: Deep Clustering, Auto-Encoding, and Contrastive Learning with a learning rate $10^{-3}$ and an Adam optimizer.
 During training, evaluation metrics are computed on the current test dataset every 15 epochs.
 For each evaluation step, metrics are averaged across the six cross-validation iterations.
 The epoch corresponding to the maximal average performance is then selected, and the metrics at this epoch are reported as final results.
-This approach follows the common practice in unsupervised and open-set learning, where the final epoch may not represent the best model state due to non-monotonic training dynamics \cite{caron2018deep, chen2020simple}.
+This approach follows the standard practice in unsupervised and open-set learning, where the final epoch may not represent the best model state due to non-monotonic training dynamics \cite{caron2018deep, chen2020simple}.
 A similar evaluation strategy was previously adopted in \cite{jain2014multi}.

-Additionally, we evaluate the SVD with feature dimensionality of 20, varying the number of clusters in \acrshort{dmm} among $\{10, 40, 80, 120, 160, 200, 240\}$, as well as KAN-based models with feature sizes $\{2, 3, 5, 10, 20\}$, using the same cross-validation procedure.
+Additionally, we evaluate the PCA with feature dimensionality of 20, varying the number of clusters in \acrshort{dmm} among $\{10, 40, 80, 120, 160, 200, 240\}$, as well as \acrshort{kan}-based models with feature sizes $\{2, 3, 5, 10, 20\}$, using the same cross-validation procedure.